Bipartite Interference and Air Pollution Transport: Estimating Health Effects of Power Plant Interventions: Notation and Estimands for the Bipartite Setting

-In combination with the assumption of consistency, Assumptions \ref{ass:SUTNVA} and \ref{ass:ignorability} support identification of the causal effects from Section \ref{sec:estimands} with observed data.
-In addition, we adopt a version of the positivity assumption that the joint treatment probability in (\ref{eqn:assignment}) is strictly between 0 and 1, that is, there is no combination of $\vX_i^{out}, \{\vX^{int}_{j}\}_{j \in t_i^\top}$ that deterministically dictates the individual or upwind treatment, which is of practical importance when confronting issues of in-sample overlap between the covariate distributions of units with different levels of the observed key-assocaited and upwind treatment.
-Arguments for identification in this case follow those provided in \cite{forastiere_identification_2020}.
+\cite{forastiere_identification_2021} show that, in combination with the assumption of consistency, Assumptions \ref{ass:SUTNVA} and \ref{ass:ignorability} are sufficient to identify the causal effects from Section \ref{sec:estimands}.
+In addition, we adopt a version of the positivity assumption that the joint treatment probability in (\ref{eqn:assignment}) is strictly between 0 and 1, that is, there is no combination of $\vX_i^{out}, \{\vX^{int}_{j}\}_{j \in t_i^\top}$ that deterministically dictates the individual or upwind treatment, which is of practical importance when confronting issues of in-sample overlap between the covariate distributions of units with different levels of the observed key-associated and upwind treatment.
+Ignorability under spatial interference is also discussed in some detail in \citet{zirkle_addressing_2021}, but focusing only on the individual treatment in the non-bipartite setting.